BZoennchen/supercollider-book/chapters/sounddesign/filters/3-frequency-filters.md

 A sawtooth wave (top) filtered by a modulated lowpass filter (bottom).
 ```

-We can observer that the maximum amplitude of the filtered signal decreases with the cutoff frequency.
+We can observe that the maximum amplitude of the filtered signal decreases with the cutoff frequency.

 (sec-highpass-filter)=
 ## Highpass Filter